JoeJasinski/ansible-django-stack/README.md

 ## Quickstart

-  1. Copy extra-vars.example.yml to extra-vars.yml
+  1. Copy `extra-vars.example.yml` to `extra-vars.yml`
-  2. Customize extra-vars.yml with the variables needed for build.
+  2. Customize `extra-vars.yml` with the variables needed for build.
-    - See playbooks/group_vars/all.yml for common variables to set.
+    - See `playbooks/group_vars/all.yml` for common variables to set.
-  3. Create or customize an inventory file such as inventory.ini.
+  3. Create or customize an inventory file such as `inventory.ini`.
     - Set ssh connection parameters here.
-    - See the example ansible/inventory.ini
+    - See the example `ansible/inventory.ini`
   4. Choose a playbook to run.
 Options:
-    - To run everything, choose playbook-all.yml.
+    - To run everything, choose `playbook-all.yml`.
-       - Selectively disable roles, use the "ROLE FLAGS TO ENABLE/DISABLE" variable flags from playbooks/group_vars/all.yml
+       - Selectively disable roles, use the "ROLE FLAGS TO ENABLE/DISABLE" variable flags from `playbooks/group_vars/all.yml`
     - To run specific playbooks, one of the others (see Playbooks available below).
     - Create a custom playbook by modifying an existing one.
   5. Run the playbook.
 Example:

     ansible-playbook -vvvv -i ansible/inventory.ini \
       --extra-vars "@extra-vars.yml" \